Family violence is a priority issue for Victoria and in our local community.

 in nature, or is threatening and coercive or controlling in any other way.

 Exposing a child to these types of abusive behaviours is also a form of family violence.

 The SMPCP Family Violence Working Group was established in February 2014, when SMPCP partners saw a need to increase community awareness and the capacity of partner organisations to prevent family violence and violence against women and children.

-The Southern Melbourne PCP Family Violence Working Group is working collaboratively with over 20 community groups, partner organisations, schools, local media and neighbouring Primary Care Partnerships to develop a shared understanding of family violence issues.
-Together we are:
+More 20 partner organisations, community groups and schools, along with neighbouring Primary Care Partnerships and local media, worked together to develop a shared understanding of family violence issues.

-- Developing a Statement of Commitment for partner agencies
+- Developed a Statement of Commitment for partner agencies

-- Piloting an education program in secondary schools
+- Piloted an education program in secondary schools

 - Developed an online family violence and gender equality training module

 - Developed consistent messaging across the catchment which included language that conveyed gender equity